Restless Soul (album)

 Restless Soul is the sixth studio album by Scottish alternative folk duo The Proclaimers, released in 2005 on their own label Persevere Records.

-Recording
+Background

 Restless Soul was recorded in April and May 2005 at Good Luck Studios in London, England and produced by Mark Wallis.

-Music

 Euan Ferguson of The Observer compared the album's "small-room feel" and its generally positive mood to that of Scottish sophisti-pop band Danny Wilson and described the album's songs as "eclectic but smartly chosen".
 Will Hodgkinson of The Guardian described the album as being "as rooted in country-tinged, acoustic rock'n'roll" as their earlier hits.
 The style of the title-track "Restless Soul" has drawn a likening to that of Dexys Midnight Runners.
 "Bound For Your Love" has been compared to The Beautiful South.

 Critical reception

 In a mixed review, James Monger of AllMusic opined the album to be over-reliant on "mid-tempo balladry" and the keyboard parts as "dated", but nevertheless acknowledged "bright spots", lauding "When Love Struck You Down" as a "spirited opener [...] with an infectious melody".

 German online music magazine Gaesteliste.de gave a mixed review of Restless Soul.
 Reviewer Simon Mahler praised the songs "When Love Struck You Down" and "One More Down" and acknowledged that the duo made "a real effort" on the record, but stated that the record too often ended up in a dead end.

 American entertainment website IGN was largely dismissive of Restless Soul, describing it as the first "poor" Proclaimers album and ranking the record as "mediocre".
 IGN stated that much of the record sounded like a collection of B-sides from the duo's previous album Born Innocent (2003).
 Nevertheless, IGN praised the tracks "Now and Then", a tribute to the Reid's deceased father, and "That's Better Now", which it stated had the potential to be a "ballroom standard".

 Linda McGee of Irish news outlet RTÉ stated that "The Proclaimers have once again got it spot-on with this varied collection of tracks".